local-minima/LocalMinima-Eye_SCDFXIBM/README.md

 # LocalMinima-Funnel_SCDFXIBM

 ![Screenshot](docs/screenshot.png)
+*Since we didn’t want to ruin your day with gory pictures, we decided to enlighten it with some baby pictures.
+The purple markers with traffic accident detector activated is what the map would look like after CCTV feeds are integrated.
 ### Short Description
+#### Problem
+Cardiac arrest, heart attack, traumatic injuries-- the treatment of these conditions all have one thing in common.
+Time is the essence.
+If treated even a bit late, the patient can suffer from devastating permanent consequences and potentially even death.
+#### How can technology help?
-Our project leverages existing infrastructure (CCTVs) to detect emergency medical situations automatically (e.g. cardiac arrest or car crash).
-Once the program detects the situation as exceeding a certain risk threshold, a human reviewer is alerted, who can then contact EMS immediately with the location and symptom information.
-This not only allows SCDF to deliver a more timely response to emergency situations, but also allows them to assist vulnerable cohorts (e.g. elderly with no next to kin) in need.
+Our project aims to utilize CCTV infrastructure to detect emergency medical situations automatically (e.g. cardiac arrest or car crash) and contact EMS immediately with the location and symptom information.
+This not only allows SCDF to deliver a more timely and efficient response to emergency situations, but also allows them to assist vulnerable cohorts (e.g. elderly with no next to kin) in need.

 ### Local Minima's Team Members
 ##### Alan Chang